feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-mini"
 #>
 #> [[1]]$prompt
-#> [1] "Research the current economic situation in Algeria, focusing on key aspects such as GDP growth, main industries, and economic challenges."
+#> [1] "Research the current economic situation in Algeria, including key indicators such as GDP growth, inflation, unemployment rates, and main economic sectors."
 #>
 #> [[1]]$response
-#> [1] "Algeria's economy in 2024 shows moderate GDP growth (~3%) driven by hydrocarbons, which dominate exports and revenue.
-Key industries include oil and gas, agriculture, and manufacturing, but challenges like dependence on energy, unemployment, and diversification needs persist."
+#> [1] "As of early 2024, Algeria's GDP growth is around 2-3% annually, recovering from past oil price shocks; inflation is moderate at about 5-7%.
+Unemployment remains high, near 11-12%, especially among youth.
+The economy heavily relies on hydrocarbons, with oil and gas comprising about 95% of exports and 60% of government revenue, while agriculture and manufacturing are smaller sectors."
 #>
 #> [[1]]$edited_by_hitl
 #> [1] FALSE